n26/psd2-tpp-docs/doc/dedicated-pisp.md

 | **Validity**   | 20 min                                                                                                                                                                                                                                                                                                                               |
 | **Storage**    | NEVER                                                                                                                                                                                                                                                                                                                                |

-> ⓘ **PISP flow does not provide refresh tokens for security purposes**
+> :information_source: **PISP flow does not provide refresh tokens for security purposes**

-> ⚠ The TPP should not use those access tokens on base URLs other than `xs2a.tech26.de`.
+> :warning: The TPP should not use those access tokens on base URLs other than `xs2a.tech26.de`.
 Access tokens issued for PISP cannot be used for AISP flows.

 ## Authentication endpoints